Skip to Main Content

 Journal directories

 Other useful tools to help the journal discovery process are journal directories.
-These directories can also provide information about which journals are peer reviewed and where they are indexed.
+These directories can also provide information about which journals are peer-reviewed and where they are indexed.
 See the links below for journal directory examples:

 Journal suggester tools